LorenzoFoini/Hardware-Module/README.md

 - **Specification - ITA.pdf:** This file contains the full project specification in Italian.
 - **Final Delivery - ITA.pdf:** This file provides a comprehensive explanation of the solution in Italian.
-- **project.vhd:** Contains the VHDL code used to implement the design, including the top-level module and FSM.
+- **Project.vhd:** Contains the VHDL code used to implement the design, including the top-level module and FSM.
+- **Project test banch.vhd:** Contains the VHDL code used to implement the test banch, including the implementation of the memory.

 ## How to Run